sneha1012/IBMcodecompletion/README.md

 # Mini Next-Action Dataset

-Goal: predict the next coherent edit (grouped diff) across files, not token autocomplete.
+We are working on a project to predict the next coherent edit (grouped diff) across files, not token autocomplete.

 Anchor: mirrors Zeta’s “editable region → next edit,” but built from public GitHub PR diffs.